drGalapagos/SupportNightmares/README.md

 - Lack of competence at support teams,
 - etc.

-## Suggestions for improvements / activities to counter unfair handling of customers
+## Suggestions for improvements / activities to counter unfair treatment of customers
 - Customer rights organizations
 - etc.